wware/ansible/README.md

 ## Host and group variables

 Ansible uses Jinja2-style templating for variables in commands.
-Our inventory file defines some database-related variables for the "dev" group which are used here.
+Your inventory file might define some database-related variables for a group of machines, allowing you to do something like this.

     ansible db -m shell -a "echo 'show databases;' | mysql -h {{db_host}} -u {{db_user}} --password={{db_passwd}}"

 There are also variables for individual hosts or machines.
-Each machine has an `ansible_ssh_user` variable which Ansbile uses to put together SSH commands.
-The workers all have `workdir` and `tasks` variables.
-These can be used with the same kind of templating.
+Ansible uses a variable called `ansible_ssh_user` to put together SSH commands.

 # Ansible modules